scare-scale/ScareScale/src/content/movie/ghost-game-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /zvWnh0ABsJlco2tikliiATEKhLN.jpg
+synopsis: "As part of an internet challenge to live undetected in a stranger’s home, a daring couple target an infamous haunted house and endure a series of chilling incidents as they witness a family descending into madness."
 ---
-As part of an internet challenge to live undetected in a stranger’s home, a daring couple target an infamous haunted house and endure a series of chilling incidents as they witness a family descending into madness.